Code-Institute-Submissions/KittyDig-Portfolio3/README.md

 ![mockup](images/mockup1.png)

 This is a take on the classic game 'Battleships' made entirely with python.
-It is a command line two player game which was deployed using Heroku.
+It is a command line game that can be played with two players or against a computer, which was deployed using Heroku.

 The live site can be found [here](https://portfolio3-battleships-225355a434d1.herokuapp.com/).